Changissnz/nu_merchant_principal/README.md

-certain conceptualizations of ideal proportionality would strongly suggest that these workers become specialized for their task that they excel at, in the name of operational efficiency for methodological improvements.
+certain conceptualizations of ideal proportionality would strongly suggest that these workers become specialized for their task that they excel at, in the name of operational efficiency for <ins>methodological improvement</ins>.
 By this suggestion, work-allocation decisions to specialize the workers by compartmentalizing their activity and interaction into certain channels, these channels non-existing in equal-work environments,